johnmccuk/postcode-crimes/README.md

 # postcode-crimes
 Demo which accepts a txt file of postcodes and returns the most common crime and monthly average from the supplied date range year.

+See `src/postcodes.txt` for an example input file.
+See `src/postcodes-example-output.csv` for an example output file.

 Has been tested on php 5.6

 ## Requirements